 Because funds don’t become available until next year, expanded programs and services won’t begin until September 2020.
-We anticipate starting in fall of 2020 there will be at least 11,000 additional children supported through enhanced or new programs.
+We anticipate starting in fall of 2020 there will be 15,000 children supported through enhanced or new programs.

 What will be happening over the next year?

 Work begins with Early Learning Hubs leading a process to plan for placement of new slots within their community and directing funding.

 How are you ensuring these resources best meet the needs of communities and families?